 Trade Name: BEVYXXA®

-For which conditions is this drug approved?
+For which conditions is BEVYXXA® approved for?
 BEVYXXA is indicated for the prevention of venous thromboembolism (VTE) in adults who are hospitalized for an acute illness and are have risk factors for VTE.
 VTE is a blood clot in a vein.
 The BEVYXXA labeling contains a boxed warning to alert healthcare professional and patients about the potential severe side effect of epidural or spinal hematomas which may result in permanent paralysis and should be considered when scheduling patients for spinal procedures.

-What is the mechanism of action?
+What is the mechanism of action of BEVYXXA®?
 BEVYXXA is a factor Xa (FXa) inhibitor which helps prevent blood clotting.